agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 opinion is going to be the Cognito.
 Sure, cognito itself may change, or the integration IDP may change or something along that nature but from an integration standpoint, not much.

 That is why these two are in there own template.
-They like AWS Glacier.
+They are like AWS Glacier.

 ### layer.yaml